StefanKruk/Microservice-System/README.md

 GET /{microservice-name}/{microservice-api}
 ````
 In order to rout all traffic you first have to tell the service which service to use.
-After that you can use the microservice specefic api.
+After that you can use the microservice specific api.

 # Ports